matteocorti/check_ssl_cert/README.md

 ## Root Certificate

-The root certificate corresponding to the checked certificate must be available to OpenSSL or specified with the `-r cabundle` or `--rootcert cabundle` option, where ```cabundle``` is either a file for `-CAfile` or a directory for `-CApath`.
+The root certificate corresponding to the checked certificate must be available to OpenSSL or must be specified with the `-r cabundle` or `--rootcert cabundle` option, where ```cabundle``` is either a file for `-CAfile` or a directory for `-CApath`.